You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 The reasons are predictable: staff wait until Friday to fill in timesheets and can't remember Monday's work.
 People stop the timer during "quick" client calls and forget to restart it.
 Junior team members feel pressure to keep their hours within budgeted amounts and quietly absorb overruns.

 This is where the biggest opportunity lies, and it's also the most fixable.
-When time entry is easy and happens in real time, you capture significantly more of the work your team actually does.
+When time tracking is easy and happens in real time, you capture significantly more of the work your team actually does.
 Tracking time consistently is the single most impactful change a practice can make to improve realization.

+Excessive write-offs.
+Write-offs are sometimes necessary.
+But in many practices, they've become a routine part of the billing process rather than an exception.
 The CPA Journal's analysis of realization highlights a particularly damaging cycle: when practices set realization targets (say, 85%), staff internalise that number as permission to be inefficient.
-They think "no worries, the practice expects 15% write-offs," and adjust their behaviour accordingly, padding time on some jobs while underreporting on others.
+They think "no worries, the practice expects 15% write-offs," and adjust their behaviour accordingly — padding time on some jobs while underreporting on others.
+Write-offs should trigger a review, not a shrug.
+If you're writing off more than 5-10% consistently on a particular client or service line, something needs to change: the scope, the price, or the process.

+Scope creep.
 This is the silent realization killer.
 Clients gradually expand their requests beyond the original engagement, and nobody updates the fee.
 Monthly bookkeeping turns into ad hoc payroll questions, then tax planning conversations, then "can you just look at this lease agreement?"
+We've written about how scope creep silently erodes profitability in accounting in detail.
+The short version: if you're doing more work than you quoted for, your realization rate will suffer no matter how accurately your team tracks time.

+Habitual discounting.
 Some partners discount instinctively.
 A client questions an invoice, and rather than explain the value, it's easier to knock 10% off.
-Over time, this trains clients to expect discounts and trains your team to accept that their work isn't worth the standard rate.
+Over time, this trains clients to expect discounts and teaches your team to accept that their work isn't worth the standard rate.
+Discounting without reviewing the underlying data is risky.
+If you can see exactly how time was spent (broken down by project and task), you're in a much stronger position to explain a bill rather than reduce it.

+Poor billing discipline.
 The longer you wait to invoice, the harder it becomes.
 Details fade.
 You feel less confident justifying the hours.
 And psychologically, an invoice that arrives weeks after the work was completed feels less connected to the value the client received.
+Practices that bill promptly — ideally within days of completing the work — consistently report higher realization.

 Practical Strategies to Improve Realization

-Make Time Entry Frictionless
+Make Time Tracking Frictionless

 If your time tracking process is clunky, your data will be incomplete.
 The number one reason professionals skip logging time is friction: too many clicks, too many fields, or a system that feels like a chore.

-The goal is to make recording time the path of least resistance.
+The goal is to make tracking time the path of least resistance.
 When someone can start a timer with a single click and assign it to a client and project in seconds, they're far more likely to capture everything.
 MinuteDock is built around this idea: time tracking that's easy enough for your whole team to actually use, so the data you need for realization analysis is already there.

-Record Time Daily, Not Weekly
+Track Time Daily, Not Weekly

 This is the single most impactful habit change you can make.
-Studies consistently show that professionals who record time at the end of each day capture significantly more billable work than those who reconstruct timesheets weekly.
+Studies consistently show that professionals who track time at the end of each day capture significantly more billable work than those who reconstruct timesheets weekly.
 By Friday afternoon, Monday's work is a blur.

-If getting your team on board with tracking has been a challenge, start with a daily minimum rather than perfection.
+If getting your team on board with time tracking has been a challenge, start with a daily minimum rather than perfection.
 Even rough same-day entries are dramatically more accurate than end-of-week reconstructions.

 Review Write-Offs Monthly